cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 - Workspace : All pair of room and workspace
 - Element : All pair of asset and workspace
 - Supplier : Supplier organizations
-- Manufacturer : Manufacturerers organizations
+- Manufacturer : Manufacturers organizations
 - Invoice : All invoice
 - PurchaseOrder : All Purchase Order
 - DeliveryOrder : All Delivery Order